Splynter-Security/Threat-Modeling-GitBook/enterprise-layer/archimate.md

 Archimate is an architectural modeling language used ...
+It is simply a notation that.... promo archimate
 Made
 It assists in representing ...
 In the context of Threat Modelling it can be classified as being at the architectural level.